General Gardening Tips

 You may or may not need to water.
-This fall is predicted to be a La Nina, which should bring decent fall rains, but go by the actual weather and soil conditions.
+This fall is predicted to be a little drier than normal, but go by the actual weather and soil conditions.
 Remember that newly-planted or transplanted plants, or plants in containers, can dry out relatively quickly if we have either a warm or a windy spell.

 October is clean-up month in your garden!
-Rake up dead leaves, cut back spent flowerstalks.
-(You can leave seedheads for birds to enjoy.)
+Rake up dead leaves, and cut back spent flower stalks.
+(You can leave seed heads for birds to enjoy.)
 Put down a fresh layer of mulch to protect your soil from erosion and your plants’ roots from frost, and to inhibit the germination of cool-season weeds such as shotgrass.
 Your dried leaves can make a great mulch if you shred them; if you don’t have a shredder attachment on your lawnmower, just run the mower over your leaf pile several times.

 Harvest!
 Dig root crops or mulch them deeply with straw to protect them in their spot.